 Volunteers have the most important role at camp: they work directly with the campers in small ratios to create a magical experience.
 You will be sorted into a session and will train with your co-counselor(s) through winter and spring quarters to build the mentorship and leadership skills you’ll need to be an amazing counselor.
 Your responsibilities include:

-- Attending all training meetings and your week of camp for your assigned session (dates listed below).
-All 2021 trainings will be over Zoom until UCLA has resumed full in-person operations.
+- Attending all training meetings/events and your week of camp for your assigned session (dates listed below).

 - Building relationships with fellow volunteers to create a supportive camp community

 - Supervising campers, ages 9-17, keeping safety as a top priority and giving them opportunities to grow and have fun

 - Envisioning, planning, and executing activities for small groups of campers under guidance from your session’s student leadership team